EnergySage/pytest-quarantine/CONTRIBUTING.md

     $ git commit
     ```

-- Tag the release, and verify the signature:
+- Tag the release, and verify the signature

     ```
     $ git tag -s -m "Preparing release $version" $version
     $ git tag -v $version
     ```

-- Push `master` and the new tag:
+- Push `master` and the new tag

     ```
     $ git push upstream